baselcodes/PCD2021/P5JS for Beginners/README.md

 ## P5.js

 Let's look at the basics of your P5.js sketch.
-This is the file `sketch.js` inside your project folder.

 ### 1. Basic functions: